StackItHQ/stackit-hiring-assignment-KetanAgrawal2002/README.md

 ### Installation

 1. Clone the repository:

-Open your terminal or command prompt and navigate to the directory where you want to clone the project.
+-Open your terminal or command prompt and navigate to the directory where you want to clone the project.

-Then, run the following command to clone the repository:
+-Then, run the following command to clone the repository:
   ```ruby
 git clone https://github.com/StackItHQ/stackit-hiring-assignment-KetanAgrawal2002.git
 ```